 This transcript was auto-generated from the original video recording using Otter Voice Meeting Notes.

 While the transcript has not been human edited, we hope it will still help you to quickly find or reference useful information from the interview.

 Welcome to Deliberate Leaders Podcast.
-I am Alison Dunn, executive coach, your host today and I am super excited to have our guest, who is Meredith Elliot Powell.
+I am your host Alison Dunn, executive business coach and fonder of the Deliberate Leaders podcast.
+Today and I am super excited to have our guest, who is Meredith Elliot Powell.
 She’s the founder and owner of Motion First, where she is a coach, a speaker and a business development strategist.
 She has authored several books.
 The first one being Who Comes Next Leadership Succession Planning Made Easy.
 And her second book is Own It Redefining Responsibility.
 And I think both of those are incredible topics for our listeners today.
 So Meredith, thank you so much for joining us.

 I am looking forward to being here and looking forward to this conversation.

 Awesome.
 Um, so I want to start with your the first book they mentioned on succession planning.
 So who comes next?
 What do you so I must have some statistics that you can share on the number of businesses that are in this process here in this country.